ccss-sandia/rpowerflow/README.md

 TODO
 ====

-* Package as a gem and host gem on Rubygems
 * Check for expected methods on buses and branches as they are added to the system
 * Add a Decoupled Newton solver
 * Add a DC solver